codedribbler/AV-Computer-Vision/README.md

 ![alt text](notemg.994.jpg "Not Emergency")

-Pytorch has been used to work for the Project.
+- Pytorch has been used to work for the Project.
+- Transfer learning used by taking pretrained resnet-50 .
+- The best accuracy in the test data was 0.976076555023923	.